sqlitecloud/docs/src/pages/docs/commands/disable-plugin.md

 ## Description

 Use this command to disable a plugin.
 Established connections will continue to have that plugin loaded.
-The disabled setting affects only new connection.
+The disabled setting affects only new connections.

 ## Return